-Flotation therapy is a sensory deprivation tank used for relaxation, stress management, pain relief, focus, and creativity.
-A sensory deprivation tank, also known as an isolation tank or floatation tank, is a tank that deprives the user of their senses.
-These tanks should be kept in a controlled environment or float room with light, sound, and temperature calibration.
-Each float tank contains 800kg of Epsom salt and Magnesium Sulphate, which allows you to float effortlessly.
+Flotation therapy is a sensory deprivation tank for relaxation, stress management, pain relief, focus, and creativity.
+Also known as an isolation tank or floatation tank, it contains 800kg of Epsom salt and Magnesium Sulphate, which allows you to float effortlessly.
 R.E.S.T.
 (Reduced-Environmental-Stimulation-Therapy) is the combined effect; this results in meditation and relaxation of the body and mind, allowing for natural healing and recovery.

 Epsom salts allow float tank users to do more than float.
-According to ancient wisdom, Epsom salts are a great cure-all, providing stress relief and alleviating aches and pains.
+Epsom salts are a great cure-all, providing stress relief and alleviating aches and pains.

-Because magnesium is absorbed via the skin and the body optimises magnesium levels, there is no risk of dangerously high while utilising a float tank.
+Because magnesium is absorbed via the skin and the body optimises magnesium levels, there is no dangerously high risk while utilising a float tank.

 In addition to increasing magnesium levels, Epsom salt also contains sulphates, which are difficult to obtain through food but quickly absorbed by the skin.
 Sulphates are involved in the production of brain tissue, joint proteins, and the mucin proteins that coat the walls of the digestive tract, all of which contribute to our ability to live a long and healthy life, especially as we get older.